 E.2.a.
-Executive Summary (0 percent, but evaluated on meeting instructions)
+Executive Summary

 Please fill in the blanks of these sentences to complete the Executive Summary.
 Do not deviate from the template below.
 If applicant does not follow the template below, the application will be returned for correction before an award can be made.